Regulations Governing the Management of Doctoral Studies

-- At least 50% (excluding the bibliography) of the Doctoral Thesis must have been drafted and defended in one of the common languages used for scientific communication in the relevant field of knowledge, other than the two official languages of the Basque Country.
-This rule does not apply to stays in Spanish-speaking countries.
+- Part of the PhD thesis (at minimum, the abstract and conclusions) has been written and submitted in one of the common languages for scientific communication in the relevant field of knowledge, other than either of the official or co-official languages of Spain.
+This rule shall not apply when the sojourns, reports and experts are in/from a Spanish-speaking country.

-- The favourable reports stipulated in Article 24.3.
+- The favourable reports listed in Article 25.3.